 Schools seeking advice on a particular section of the Quality Manual should contact the relevant office within the Registrar's Department (or equivalent).
 For contact information see:

-Academic Services Division (for all sections of the Quality Manual except those stated below)
+Student Services Development (Academic Processes) (for all sections of the Quality Manual except those stated below)

 Careers and Employability Service

 It is the Head of School's responsibility to keep his/her School's practice under review and in line with the Quality Manual.
 Compliance with the Quality Manual is checked by the University Periodic Review process.
 The Head of School may delegate those responsibilities but where this is the case it should be formally documented and appropriate protocols established.
 Where autonomy has been granted to another unit by the Head of School, the School still has responsibility to exercise a general monitoring function to ensure that the policies and procedures in the Quality Manual are being executed.